 - Control over grain size and crystallinity: Role of trap states in perovskites

 (collaboration Partners: Prof. Ullrich Steiner (Uni Fribourg, Switzerland))

-These project are continuing in the second funding phase as:
+These projects are continuing in the second funding phase as:

 - Spatially resolved studies on addressable defects in hybrid organic-inorganic perovskite micro-crytals prepared in the gas-phase